duckduckcody/bob/README.md

 ## Add to .rc

-put this into ~/.bashrc or ~/.zshrc file
+put this into ~/.bashrc or ~/.zshrc.
+Replacing the dir to where bob.js is located.

 ```
 function bob {
-  node ~/code/scripts/bob/bob.js $1
+  node ~/replaceme/bob.js $1
 }
 ```